 In October, the Department of Health encouraged providers to develop policies and procedures that inform patients about the full spectrum of alternatives, including palliative care and hospice care for symptom management, and to establish workflows for timely referrals and clinical support.
 Click here to view news release.

 There have been extensive education, communication and outreach efforts by the Department of Health to inform healthcare providers, first responders, and others across the state about the law.
 The Department of Health is supporting a Continuing Medical Education event in early 2019, in addition to clinical education events from other stakeholders happening throughout late 2018 and into the new year.
 The law requires physicians to make known to patients all available alternatives, which is a particular focus for the department’s education efforts.

 Communicating with patients is equally as important for the Department of Health.

 “We are also encouraging patients to have a conversation about the Our Care, Our Choice Act with their doctor now to better understand the complexities of the law and to consider enrolling in a hospice program for pain management and to take control of their lives,” Kim added.

 Dedicated Web Resources

-The Department of Health is preparing online resources for the public.
-Now under construction is a dedicated section on the Office of Planning, Policy and Program Development website with downloadable checklists and forms relating to the Our Care, Our Choice Act that can be easily accessed by providers and patients.
+The Department of Health prepared online resources for the public with downloadable forms and resources relating to the Our Care, Our Choice Act that can be easily accessed by providers and patients.
 The provider forms and documentation will be required for submission to the Department of Health to ensure annual reporting is met according to the new law.
 Refer to applicable links on the right side of this webpage.